 Technically there is no reason to use a higher value than the Motor Current Max.

-Battery Current Max Regen: The maximum current you allow the VESC to push towards your battery or battery management system (if incorporated in your system) when braking.
+Battery Current Max Regen: The maximum current you allow the ESC to push towards your battery or battery management system (if incorporated in your system) when braking.
 Battery Current Max Regen is important for brake strength at speed!
 Low settings result in weak brakes at speed!
 This value should not exceed the maximum burst charge current rating of your battery or capability of your battery management system.
 So lets set that to -30A for a skateboard with a big battery (e.g.12S4P LiIon)